llodds/ecsg/README.md

 ===================================================================

 ## Note:
-1. This package is able to perform both single grid and multiple (>2) grids schemes with energy-conserving condition implemented at grid refinement interface to ensure numerical stability.
+1. This package is able to perform both single grid and multiple (>=2) grids schemes with energy-conserving condition implemented at grid refinement interfaces to ensure numerical stability.
 2. This package relies on Madagascar/rsf interface, so install Madagascar before compiling the code.
 3.

 ===================================================================
-## Structure of the code
+## Structure
 * **SConstruct-local/SConstruct-tacc**: python scripts for code compilation on OSX and TACC/Stampede respectively.
 To compile this package, copy either one of the scripts to SConstruct, and then run scons.
 * **main.cpp**: driver of this program.
 * **init.hpp**: set up precision macros.